nshoemaker/nghttp2/doc/h2load.1.rst

     for this option is 0.
 The  :option:`-n` option is not required if the :option:`-C` option is being used.

+.. option:: -T, --connection-active-timeout=<N>

+    Specifies  the  maximum  time  that h2load is willing to keep a  connection  open, regardless of  the activity on said  connection. <N> must   be   a   positive  integer, specifying  the  number  of  seconds  to  wait.
+When no timeout value is set (either active or inactive), h2load will keep a connection open indefinitely, waiting for  a response.

+.. option:: -N, --connection-inactivity-timeout=<N>

+    Specifies the amount of  time  that h2load is willing to wait to see activity on a given connection. <N> must  be
+    a positive integer, specifying the number of seconds  to wait.
+When  no  timeout  value is set (either active or inactive),  h2load   will   keep   a   connection   open indefinitely, waiting for a response.

 .. option:: -v, --verbose

     Output debug information.